KQM-git/TCL/docs/combat-mechanics/enemy-mechanics/enemy-shields-armor.md

 Additional notes on shield damage:

-* Transformative damage is also applied in the damage cost of shield damage, and is affected by elemental mastery.
+* Transformative damage is also applied in the damage cost of shield damage, and is affected by Elemental mastery.

 ## Credits